-Units) Water Fill Stations are installed in 42 locations on the Lawrenceville Campus, and have saved over 2.9 million single use bottles.
-Students are able to receive free, cool, filtered water eliminating the need for plastic water bottles which carry a hefty carbon footprint.
+Units) Water Fill Stations are installed in over 50 locations on the Lawrence-ville Campus, and have saved over 4.1 million single use bottles.
+Students are able to receive free, cool, filtered water eliminating the need for plastic water bottles which carry a hefty carbon foot-

-Coffee Mug and
+Reusable Coffee Mug!